The-Bug-Bashers/SAAI/backend/README.md

 ### /signalmessage/liveticker
 - Purpose: sending messages to the Admin Liveticker Signal-Group via an GET request without password.
-- Caling: `GET /signalmessage/liveticker?message=X`
+- Calling: `GET /signalmessage/liveticker?message=X`
-- Receiving: Status (succesfull or not)
+- Receiving: Status (successful or not)
-- Eample:
+- Example:
   - request: `GET /signalmessage/liveticker?message=my_super_i,portant_message`
   - response: `{"message": "Signal message sent successfully"}`

 ## /dayOff
-- Purpose: Remooving Parametics from the timetable if they are not at scool.
+- Purpose: Removing parameters from the timetable if they are not at school.
-- Caling: `POST /dayOff`
+- Calling: `POST /dayOff`
   - Body: `{"username": "X", "verificationNumber": "X"}`
-- Receiving: Status (succesfull or not)
+- Receiving: Status (successful or not)
-- Eample:
+- Example:
   - request: `POST /dayOff`
      - Body: `{"username": "Admin 2", "verificationNumber": "29934"}`
   - response: `Success: Day off approved and timetable updated`
-- - Verificarion number generation: `correctVerificationNumber = (username_length * 3975) + (day * 100 + month)`
+- - Verification number generation: `correctVerificationNumber = (username_length * 3975) + (day * 100 + month)`

 # Live-Ticker
-there is the possybility to setup an liveticker group wich will receive message everytime an interaction with the SAAI systhem is made
+there is the possibility to set up a live ticker group which will receive message everytime an interaction with the SAAI system is made

 ## Setup
-To setup the Live-Ticker group install `signal-cli` on the server and link an device.
+To set up the Live-Ticker group install `signal-cli` on the server and link a device.

 Next, go to the `application.propertyes` file and set the `signal-cli.address.token` to the signal. group code wich should be used.
 - Example: `signal-cli.address.token=Iu4tp0Ze8EA7fhxxq6GVQ8FhEs6SiHU+a0WBL+bhPnA=`

 ## logging
-these actions will trigger an message:
+these actions will trigger a message:

 ### Alarm gets send
 If an alarm gets send via the alerting-site